 Dr. Aston has written textbook chapters for plastic surgeons on breast augmentation.
 Breast augmentation is one of the most frequently performed cosmetic surgery procedures around the world.
 Breast augmentation can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of saline or silicone implants under the breast.
-Dr. Aston knows that every woman is unique in both her body shape and desires and he takes the time during the pre-operative consultations to learn what each patient hopes to gain from breast augmentation.
-New York breast augmentation surgeon, Dr. Aston helps decide which implant type and which implant type and implant placement is best for the individual patient.
+Dr. Aston knows that every woman is unique in both her body shape and desires, and he takes the time during the pre-operative consultation to learn what each patient hopes to gain from breast augmentation.
+New York breast augmentation surgeon, Dr. Aston, helps decide which implant type and which implant type and implant placement is best for the individual patient.
 In this way, every one of our patients enjoys completely customized treatment designed with her specific goals in mind.
-When patients have drooping of the nipple-areolar complex, such that a simple augmentation will not give an aesthetically pleasing result, Dr. Aston will recommend a breast lift operation in conjunction with a breast augmentation.
+When patients have drooping of the nipple-areolar complex such that a simple augmentation will not give an aesthetically pleasing result, Dr. Aston will recommend a breast lift operation in conjunction with a breast augmentation.

 Breast implants are silicone shells filled with either saline (salt water) or silicone gel.
-A new implant, recently available, is called a Structured Implant is filled with saline but has more the feel of a silicone implant.
-All three implant types are very safe, and each offers its own advantages.
+A new implant, recently available, called a Structured Implant, is filled with saline but has more the feel of a silicone implant.
+All three implant types are very safe and each offers its own advantages.
 We will help you decide which kind is right for you.
 During surgery Dr. Aston places the implants behind the pectoral muscle on the chest wall in the vast majority of cases.
 It is his feeling that only a small percentage of patients are candidates for the implants placed on top of the muscle.

-In October 2006 the U.S. Food and Drug Administration (FDA) approved silicone breast implants for breast augmentation surgery.
+In October 2006, the U.S. Food and Drug Administration (FDA) approved silicone breast implants for breast augmentation surgery.
 There had been a 14-year-old ban on silicone implants to study whether silicone implants were related to any systemic disease process.
-After multiple studies and investigations it was determined that it was safe to offer both silicone gel filled and saline filled implants.
+After multiple studies and investigations, it was determined that it was safe to offer both silicone gel-filled and saline-filled implants.
 At the time of your consultation, Dr. Aston will discuss in detail the choice of implants best suited for your and the pros and cons of saline versus silicone.

 SALINE BREAST IMPLANTS

 Saline implants have always remained a positive choice for patients when deciding what type of implant to use for breast augmentation.
 Because these implants are filled with a sterile saltwater solution, any potential leakage does not pose a threat as the solution is safely absorbed by the body.
 Saline implants also cost less than the silicone type.
-One of the disadvantages of saline implants is that in some cases, rippling can appear.
+One of the disadvantages of saline implants is that in some cases rippling can appear.
 This is especially something to consider for women who are thin.
 Those who opt for this type of implant must be at least 18 years old.

 SILICONE BREAST IMPLANTS

 Silicone breast implants are the most popular today in Dr. Aston’s patients and are highly recommended by surgeons for patients who are thin and desire a natural look.
 Since the FDA validated their safety and efficacy, safety concerns surrounding these implants are today almost no different than that of saline.
-The silicone shell is prefilled with silicone gel and comes in different sizes, shapes and textures.
+The silicone shell is prefilled with silicone gel and comes in different sizes, shapes, and textures.
 Unlike saline implants in which leakage is absorbed by the body and implant volume appears visibly flat, it is difficult to tell when a silicone implant ruptures.
 An MRI is required to detect any rupture.
 Patients considering silicone implants must be at least 22 years old.

 For patients who desire fuller breasts but do not want an artificial implant to achieve this look, there is also an option known as a fat transfer.
-In this procedure, the doctor will harvest fat from donor sites of the patient, such as the flanks, abdomen and thighs via liposuction.
+In this procedure, the doctor will harvest fat from donor sites of the patient, such as the flanks, abdomen, and thighs via liposuction.
 The fat collected will undergo a process of refinement and purification, and then gradually reinjected into the breasts with smaller syringes so the shape is evenly distributed.

 Dr. Aston is proud to offer women a new choice for breast implants.
-The Ideal Implant is a structured implant that looks and feels like silicone, but offers the peace of mind that some patients find with saline filled implants.
+The Ideal Implant is a structured implant that looks and feels like silicone, but offers the peace of mind that some patients find with saline-filled implants.
 The Ideal Implant is only offered through a select number of board-certified plastic surgeons and was found to be safe and produce gorgeous results through almost a decade of clinical trials.
-The implant has a double layer inner shell, which holds the inner saline filler, and an outer shell, which holds the outer saline filler.
+The implant has a double-layer inner shell, which holds the inner saline filler, and an outer shell, which holds the outer saline filler.
 The design and architecture of this implant includes a layer of baffle shells which controls movement of the saline and gives the implant a natural feel similar to a silicone implant.
 During the initial consultation, Dr. Aston will discuss this new, innovative implant, as well as saline and silicone implants.

 "Outstanding doctor and staff I cant say enough about Dr Aston's skills as a surgeon and an artist.
 I cant wait to see the final results after the stitches are out He is so professional and so caring.
 After consulting with many plastic surgeons, I am so happy I chose him"- J.M. / Google / May 29, 2016